nus-cs2103-AY2223S1/ip/docs/README.md

 ### Saving the data

-Tasks stored in Skylark are saved in the hard disk automatically after the `bye` command is ran.
+Tasks stored in Duke are saved in the hard disk automatically after the `bye` command is ran.
 There is no need to save manually.